MirkoJotic/spaceinvader/README.md

-# space invader clone project
+# Space invader clone project

+First piece of work done in Python

+A simple Space invader clone made with pygame.